joniles/mpxj/mkdocs/docs/howto-read-pwa.md

 Project Server can be installed on premise, although it has become more common to see use of the Microsoft-hosted version of Project Server, branded as Project Online.
-There are also third-party hosting options, although these aren't covered here.
+There are also third-party hosting options, but these aren't covered here.

 A core part of the Project Server platform is the Project Web App (PWA) which